If you are a cigar smoker and would like to get specific help with getting a burial insurance, call us, we’ll gladly assist you!

 Cigar Use In The Underwriting Process Of Final Expense Insurance Companies

+Can I lie about tobacco use for insurance?
 As you may already know, the underwriting process of final expense insurance companies involves answering to their health questions and them reviewing your prescribed medication history.

 Keep in mind that insurance companies will not only ask about tobacco use but ask other questions with regard to your past and present diseases (if you have any).